The Class of 2014 continues to age like a fine wine

 The Best of the Rest: James Blackman, Myles Brennan, Jack Sears, Sean Clifford, Kasim Hill

-We’re bumping this class up a few spots this season and for good reason.
 Tua Tagovailoa burst on the scene in his freshman season to save Alabama’s national title hopes against none other than Jake Fromm and Georgia in the 2018 national championship game.
 Tagovailoa then led Alabama to an undefeated regular season and an SEC title before coming up short in the 2019 national championship game, while Fromm led Georgia back to the SEC Championship Game for a second straight season.
+Tagovailoa was a first-round draft pick of the Miami Dolphins and has already been broken in at the next level.

 13. Class of 2016

-The Stars: Jalen Hurts, Dwayne Haskins, Jacob Eason, Shea Patterson, Shane Buechele, Ian Book
+The Stars: Justin Herbert, Jalen Hurts, Dwayne Haskins, Jacob Eason, Shea Patterson, Shane Buechele, Ian Book

 The Best of the Rest: K.J.
-Costello, Justin Herbert, Nate Stanley, Feleipe Franks, Malik Henry, Jake Zembiec, Zerrick Cooper
+Costello, Nate Stanley, Feleipe Franks, Malik Henry, Jake Zembiec, Zerrick Cooper

 14. Class of 2018